Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Numerical Experiments

-We remark that in preliminary numerical experiments, we also considered solving matrix completion problems via the multi-tree branch-and-cut approach proposed in our prior work \cite{MPCO_2021}, and directly with \verb|Gurobi|'s non-convex QCQP solver.
+We remark that in preliminary numerical experiments, we also considered solving matrix completion problems via the multi-tree branch-and-cut approach proposed in \cite{MPCO_2021}, and directly with \verb|Gurobi|'s non-convex QCQP solver.
 Unfortunately, neither approach was competitive with either the McCormick disjunction or the eigenvector disjunction approach, likely because \verb|Gurobi| does not allow semidefinite constraints to be imposed, and the root node relaxation without semidefinite constraints is often quite weak.
-Indeed, for instances where $n=50$ and $r>1$, neither of these approaches produced a lower bound better than the matrix perspective relaxation, which is attained at the root node of the present approach.
+Indeed, for instances where $n=50$ and $k>1$, neither approach produced a better lower bound than the matrix perspective relaxation.